Azure/WellArchitected-Tools/WARP/devops/README.md

 ### Prerequisites

-- A DevOps project using an agile framework.
+- A ***new or empty*** DevOps project using an agile framework.
 Instructions to create this project are below.

+ - We encourage users of this example script to test on a non-production DevOps project to better understand how recommendations are presented in Azure DevOps.

+ - After testing, users of this example script are encouraged to import recommendations into an appropriate Azure DevOps project for work planning and execution.

     **or**

-- A *new or empty* GitHub repo to receive these items.
+- A ***new or empty*** GitHub repo to receive these items.

+ - We encourage users of this example script to test on a non-production Github project to better understand how recommendations are presented in Github.

+ - After testing, users of this example script are encouraged to import recommendations into an appropriate GitHub project for work planning and execution.

 - Windows 10 or greater.

 - PowerShell v7

 - Microsoft PowerPoint 2019

  - PowerPoint is not required for importing findings into Azure DevOps or Github.

  - Only required for creating PowerPoint slideshows outlining the issues found.

 ---